 Instruction Description: This instruction enables the interrupt control system.
-After executing this instruction, one more instruction will be executed before any interrupt can be recognized.
+After executing this instruction, at least one and up to four more instructions may be executed before an interrupt is recognized, depending on the type of interrupt.
+(See Section 4.)

 INPUT/OUTPUT